 In terms of his health care related litigation, the below are some of his representative cases:

 - Represented a leading provider of addiction services in connection with an investigation by the New Jersey Department of Health regarding an allegation of unnecessary lab testing.
 Khaled intervened on behalf of the provider and resolved the matter favorably.

-- Defends skilled nursing homes in professional negligence matters throughout New York and New Jersey.
+- Defended skilled nursing homes in professional negligence matters throughout New York and New Jersey.

 - Represented the Newark Public School District in dissolving a temporary restraining order that prevented the School District from switching its prescription benefit provider.
 The switch was opposed by one of the unions, and the Fund that oversaw the prescription benefits was evenly deadlocked between School District and Union Trustees.
 After the restraining order was dissolved, Khaled successfully argued that the Fund, which was created approximately 40 years ago, was ultra vires and had to be dissolved.
 After the Court held that the Fund was ultra vires, the parties settled, the Fund was dissolved, and the School District switched prescription benefit providers.

 - Defended a medical billing company in a professional negligence matter where an out-of-network provider alleged that the client failed to bill or inappropriately billed for medical services.
 After targeted discovery, Khaled successfully reduced the number of claims at issue from several hundred to less than 50 claims.
 The parties eventually settled favorably to the client.

 - Successfully represented Hackensack University Medical Center in a matter seeking to enforce confidentiality provisions against two of its former executives.
 After winning several discovery motions, our adversary settled on terms favorable to the client, including an extension of the former employees’ non-competes by another two years.